Inflating 2D Convolution Weights for Efficient Generation of 3D Medical Images: Introduction

-To demonstrate the effectiveness of the training strategy and network architecture, we investigated five novel weight inflation variants as well as five network design choices on the heart dataset, i.e., Stanford AIMI Coronary Calcium (COCA).
-In addition, we performed experiments on the brain dataset (i.e., Alzheimer’s Disease Neuroimaging Initiative (ADNI)) to demonstrate the general applicability of our method.
+To demonstrate the effectiveness of the training strategy and network architecture, we investigated five novel weight inflation variants as well as five network design choices on the heart dataset {(COCA)}.
+In addition, we performed experiments on the brain dataset {(ADNI)} to demonstrate the general applicability of our method.

-To summarize, this paper makes the following contributions to the 3D medical image generation: \begin{itemize} \item A novel 3D Split\&Shuffle-GAN model for 3D medical image generation is proposed, and new inflation strategies are developed to facilitate training of 3D medical generation models. \item Parameter-efficient Channel Split\&Shuffle modules are developed for both the generator and discriminator networks, which reduces the number of parameters (by a factor of 2+) and improves generation quality (FID). \item We conducted comprehensive experiments to verify the effectiveness of the inflation strategy and network architecture.
-We achieved the state-of-the-art performance on both the heart and brain datasets. \end{itemize}
+To summarize, this paper makes the following contributions to 3D medical image generation: \begin{itemize} \item A novel 3D Split\&Shuffle-GAN model for 3D medical image generation is proposed, and new inflation strategies are developed to facilitate training of 3D medical generation models. \item Parameter-efficient Channel Split\&Shuffle modules are developed for both the generator and discriminator networks, which reduces the number of parameters (by a factor of {at least 2}) and improves generation quality (FID). \item We conducted comprehensive experiments to verify the effectiveness of the inflation strategy and network architecture.
+We achieved state-of-the-art performance on both the heart and brain datasets. \end{itemize}